pfled/peak-visualization/StudentSymposium/README.md

 ---
 I enjoyed the symposium.
 I felt proud explaining our project to people and seeing their impressions.
 I also liked seeing other people's posters and presentations.

+## Cody
+---
+The student symposium was a fun experience.
+I enjoyed talking to people about the project and explaining different features of how it worked.
+The people that we talked to seemed to be very interested with our project.
+It was nice to see other projects from students with other studies than computer science.
+It was also neat to see all the other capstone projects for CS on display as well.
+Overall, I think that the student symposium was a fun experience.

 ![Group Photo](./images/group.jpg)